Rohini-232/Java-Code-Snippets/README.md

 33. Implement a program to find largest element in Array
 34. Implement a program to print character pattern
 35. Implement a program to print Diamond Pattern
+36. Implement a program to print Half Pyramid Pattern